Darrington, West Yorkshire: Darrington today

 At the heart of the village is the village shop, the Spread Eagle pub, church and the school.
 Darrington Church of England Junior School has over 100 pupils and was rated as Good by Ofsted in 2019.
 Darrington is home to the Mid-Yorkshire Golf Club, the Kyte Hotel, the Darrington pub and hotel, the Spread Eagle public house, a branch of Ripon Farm Services and Darrington Quarries.

 The village has a community playing field which is home to the 'Feast and Fayre' once a year; this has a collection of stalls, a bouncy castle, dancing and many other types of entertainment.
 There is also a 5 mi run on the same day.
 This event brings in visitors from surrounding villages and raise money for the upkeep of the field and the purchase of new play equipment.

-Although the Holly Cottage Post Office has closed, a post office is available on Monday morning only on Phillips Lane.
+Although the Holly Cottage Post Office has closed, a post office is available on Monday morning only within the Church Reading Rooms on Phillips Lane.